MetOffice/fab/docs/source/howto_write_config.rst

     Fab tries to minimise user input by providing *sensible defaults*.
     In this case, the user doesn't have to specify where the code goes.
-    The grab and FindSourceFiles steps both know where to look.
+    The grab and FindSourceFiles steps already know what to do by default.
     Sensible defaults can be overridden.

 Please see the documentation for :class:`~fab.steps.find_source_files.FindSourceFiles` for more information,